 Using your research data, identify how your product or service can have a positive impact on your prospect's company.
-Make the effort to position yourself as a thought leader in the industry by taking advantage of tools like social media (LinkedIn is a great tool for this) and blogging to brand yourself as an expert.
+Make the effort to position yourself as a thought leader in the industry by taking advantage of tools like social media (LinkedIn is a great tool for this if you're selling to businesses) and blogging helps to brand yourself as an expert.

-Whilst on the call, you can refer the prospect to your social media or blog pages that display your knowledge of their industry.
+While you're on the call, you can refer the prospect to your social media or blog pages that display your knowledge of their industry.
 Nobody likes to be sold to, but everyone appreciates a helping hand.
-By positioning your sales team as trusted advisors, they'll have more success than those who only push for a sale.
+By positioning yourself or your team as trusted advisors, you'll all have more success than people who only push for a sale.

 This part of your call is vital.
 In the property market, an expression is used: Location, location, location.
 You need to think the same way about how you position yourself, and throughout the call, build into your prospect's psyche where you are, and why you're valuable.

-After all this research and creating elaborate sales call scenarios, you will occasionally run into objections.
+After all this research and creating elaborate sales call scenarios, you'll still run into objections.
 And although it's impossible to prepare for every objection, your research can help you identify the most frequent ones in the industry.

 Some of the most common ones are:

-Faced with objections, most salespeople try to wing it.
-But this risk can be avoided by going into the call prepared.
-Make a list of some of the most common objections in their industry and prepare your answers to each of them before making the call.
+Faced with objections, most salespeople try to deal with them "on the fly".
+But this is very risky, and should be avoided by going into the call well-prepared.
+Make a list of some of the most common objections you expect, and prepare your answers to each of them before making the call.

 We'll be the first to admit it, sales calls can be tricky; but they don't need to be.
 With some simple preparation and plenty of practise, you can fine-tune your sales call approach so it leads you closer to your desired outcome.
 And most importantly, always remember that a sales call is never about what you need, but what you can do for the prospective client.